Shopify/seafoam/docs/annotators.md

 use this to make the graph easier to read or to make important information in them stand out.

+We call properties with symbol keys *annotations*, as they're added by the annotators.

 Annotators are similar to filters in IGV.

 Appropriate annotators are automatically selected and applied to graphs.

-The rendering commands recognize these (symbol) properties (distinct from string properties found in the file), so annotators will probably want to add them:
+The rendering commands recognize these annotations, so annotators will probably want to add them:

 * `:label` on nodes and edges
 * `:hidden` on nodes only, to not show them (*remove frame state* for example in IGV terminology)